Emmanuel-Gonzales/reading-note/Code-201-Reading-Notes/Class-02-Basics-of-HTML,-CSS-&-JS.md

   * **Inline** - Using a style atribute inside a HTML tag

 * You want to stay away from using inline styles as much as posible because it involves mixing CSS and HTML code together making harder to read

+* Look at this CSS code

+   h2 {

+     color: black;

+     padding: 5px;

+   }

+   * The "h1" is the selector

+   * "color: black" and "padding: 5px" are the declorations

+   * "color" and "padding" are properties

+## JavaScript

+* A **string** is a sequence of text surounded by quotes

+* Operators

+  * (+) Plus operators - Adds numbers and combines strings

+  * (=) Assignment - Assigns a value to a veriable

+  * (&&) Logical And - Allows you to chain two or more expressions together so that both of them have to be true

+  * You can make your code shorter using functions.

+* An if statement checks a **condition** and if it evaluates to **true** then the code block will execute.

+* Am else is statement is used at the end of an if chain, if none of the conditions are met then this is the last resort.

+* The three different types of comparison operators are logical AND, logical OR, and logical Not

+* When a logical AND (&&) is used BOTH conditions must be true, and with a logical OR (||) at least one condition must be true.